-The following is a general overview of AMD (Age-Related Macular Degeneration).
-The information and video’s will answer many of your questions.
+The following information and educational video’s will answer many of your questions.
 However, an eye care professional who has examined your eyes and is familiar with your medical history is the best person to answer specific questions.

 What is AMD?